Thailand's Next Top Model

-Thailand's Next Top Model was a Thai reality television show based on America's Next Top Model that aired in 2005.
+Thailand's Next Top Model is a Thai reality television show based on America's Next Top Model that aired in 2005.
 The show was hosted by Thai supermodel Sonia Couling.
 The show's only season aired on ThaiTV 3 every Wednesday and Thursday at 21.50-22.00.
 It began airing on 18 May 2005 and ended on 28 August 2005.

 Week by week one of the girls is eliminated until only one remains and is crowned Thailand's Next Top Model.
 The prize for winning Thailand's Next Top Model included a contract with Elite Model Management in Bangkok, a brand new Toyota car and a cash prize of ฿500.000.
 It was won by You Kheawchaum from Samut Songkhram.

 Overview

 The show takes 500 applicants from around the country and selects 13 final participants, who then have to live together for 13 weeks.

 Every week, another girl is eliminated through a series of photo shoots.
 In episodes 9 and 10, the top 5 girls took a trip to Tokyo, Japan.
 In the last episode, the last two girls compete to be the winner of the competition.